LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ### Correlation of flood sensors and rain gauges

-Due to the large amount of flood sensor data, we select the flood sensor number `43b2aec1-69b0-437b-b2a2-27c76a3949e8` located in Yunlin County and store its data in the `Flood_Site_df` object as an example of subsequent processing.
+We're dealing with a lot of data from flood sensors.
+To make it easier to understand, let's focus on one specific flood sensor, number `43b2aec1-69b0-437b-b2a2-27c76a3949e8`, which is located in Yunlin County.
+We'll store the data from this sensor in an object called `Flood_Site_df`.
+This will be our example for further analysis.

 ```python
 Flood_Site_df = Flood_df.loc[Flood_df['station_id'] == '43b2aec1-69b0-437b-b2a2-27c76a3949e8']